The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 The main thing to know is that this will not change which weaponskills you should use, it just deals extra damage per weaponskill.

 This is the general level 80 opener used in most every piece of content that you do at level 80:

 ![](https://cdn.discordapp.com/attachments/718452012928467005/725406474880286851/NINreadibleRotation.png)

-For more information on specifics of the rotation at lvl 80, look at the full guide at lvl 80: <https://guides.xivresources.com/jobs/melee/ninja/ninja-guide/>
+For more information on specifics of the rotation at level 80, look at [the full guide](https://guides.xivresources.com/jobs/melee/ninja/ninja-guide/).